drblallo/rlc/docs/sphinx_doc/tutorial.md

 The x-axis is the number of actions played.
 In the case of our game, it means the number of `hits` and `stand` executed, the y-axis is instead the average score obtained.
 As expected the average score is increasing, that is: it is learning to play.

-Of course, the machine will never achieve a average score of one, because there is no guarantee you can always hit 21 points, not even if you knew the order of the cards in the deck.
-Furthermore, the size of the neural network has been defaulted to a reasonable size, but there is no guarantee that the problem is solvable given the default size.
+Of course, the machine will never achieve an average score of one, because there is no guarantee you can always hit 21 points—even if you knew the order of the cards in the deck.
+Furthermore, the size of the neural network has been defaulted to a reasonable value, but there is no guarantee that the problem is solvable given the default size.

 Still, with very few commands and a very simple `.rl` file, we managed to have a reasonably configured network up and learning.